darekkay/dashboard/README.md

 ## Contribution

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [Code of Conduct](./CODE_OF_CONDUCT.md).
-When contributing to this repository, please first discuss the change you wish to make via [GitHub Issue](https://github.com/darekkay/dashboard/issues/new) or [email](mailto:hello@darekkay.com).
+When contributing to this repository, please first discuss the change you wish to make via [GitHub Issue](https://github.com/darekkay/dashboard/issues/new) or join our community chat on [Gitter](https://gitter.im/darekkay-dashboard/community).

 To get started with the project code, please read the [development documentation](https://dashboard.darekkay.com/docs/development/).